linkml/linkml-project-cookiecutter/README.md

     ```
     You may also choose to not have a persistent installation of cruft, in which case you would replace any calls to the `cruft` command below with `pipx run cruft`.

+  * **make or just as command runner**

+    The project contains a makefile but also a `justfile` with pre-defined complex commands.
+To execute these commands you either need `make` or [just](https://github.com/casey/just) as an alternative command runner.
+Especially for Windows users we suggest `just`.
+Install it by running:
+    ```shell
+    pipx install just
+    ```

 ## Creating a new project

 ### Step 1: Generate the project files